-(a) The Board, all of whom shall be able to subscribe to the system of doctrine as contained in the Westminster Confession of Faith, shall consist of twelve representatives, of whom not more than six shall be ordained teaching elders.
+(a) The Board shall subscribe to the system of doctrine in the subordinate standards of The PresbyTerian Church in Canada.
+The Board shall consist of twelve representatives, of whom not more than six shall be ordained teaching elders.
 Four of their number shall be elected at each annual meeting.

 (b) The Board shall have authority to conduct all business arising in the Fellowship between annual meetings.
-It shall meet three times a year.
+It shall meet at least three times a year, in person or by electronic means.
 The Board may fix in advance the day of the month in which such meetings will be held, and, in the absence of a resolution fixing such dates, the meeting shall be held at the call of the chair.

 (c) Notice of all Board meetings shall be given to all members of the Board not less than thirty (30) days prior to the meeting.

 (d) The officers of the Board shall consist of the following: Chairperson, Vice-Chairperson, Secretary, Treasurer and Executive Director (non-voting member).
 These five officers shall constitute the Executive Committee of the Fellowship.